Free E-Mail

 Unlike some of the other churches Paul had founded, the false teachers he opposed in the letters to Timothy were primarily insiders, not teachers from outside the church.
 Most dangerously, these false teachers were the elders or overseers themselves.
 The church in Ephesus and in other cities was probably composed of house-churches, each presided over by an elder (cf. 1 Corinthians 16:19; Titus 1:11).
 These elders were, in turn, influencing other elders and house-churches.

-Paul had foreseen this years before as he had met with them on the beach at Miletus for the last time.
+Paul had foreseen these problems years before, when he had met with them on the beach at Miletus for the last time.
 He had told them:

 "I know that after I leave, savage wolves will come in among you and will not spare the flock.
 Even from your own number men will arise and distort the truth in order to draw away disciples after them."
 (Acts 20:29-30)